-Apple Announces 'California Streaming' Digital Event on September 14: iPhone 13 and Apple Watch Series 7 Expected
+Apple Event Announced: 'California Streaming' on September 14 With iPhone 13, Apple Watch Series 7 Expected

 Apple today announced that it will be holding a special event on Tuesday, September 14 at 10:00 a.m.
 The event will take place at the Steve Jobs Theater on the Apple Park campus in Cupertino, California.